Commenced 8-14-06 by Ken Wear

 to believe or not believe, to search for satisfaction of his own soul.

 Libraries must be as complete as resources permit.
-And production tools and
+And production tools

-maintain cultural ties with that outside world.
+is viable, there must be continuing efforts to maintain cultural ties with that outside world.

 Medical emergencies there will be, other than pregnancy-related, despite selection